World Class students showcase the World Class education provision at Weydon School in Surrey, as part of their reaccreditation process in 2019.

 Once re-accrediting schools successfully pass the Assessment Centre, they will be formally announced, celebrated and awarded at the WCSQM Awards Ceremony.
-Where a school’s WCSQM app usage threshold across the student cohort has increased, their accreditation level will be adjusted, and they will be awarded accordingly (see below).
-Re-accredited schools will continue to access the WCSQM characteristic framework app for the duration of their two-year accreditation process, benefiting from the 50% discount for accredited schools.
+Re-accredited schools will continue to access the WCSQM characteristic framework app for the duration of their two-year accreditation process, benefiting from half price use of the app which is subscribed to annually by non-accredited schools.

-If a re-accrediting school is unsuccessful in passing the Assessment Centre, they can renew their subscription to the WCSQM app to identify and develop their students’ World Class skills and competencies.
-As long as minimum student usage is maintained, they can apply for re-accreditation again at any time by successfully completing the Assessment Centre.
+If a re-accrediting school is unsuccessful in passing the Assessment Centre, they can renew their subscription to the WCSQM app to identify and develop their students’ World Class skills and competencies, and they can apply for re-accreditation again at any time by successfully completing the Assessment Centre.

 All accrediting and re-accrediting schools taking part in the Assessment Centre will receive detailed assessment reports on individual students and the school as a whole, identifying areas of strength and improvement.
 Reports can be used for overall school development and individual student reports can be used to support UCAS and other further education applications.